FWDekker/fo76-dumps/README.md

 </details>

 ## Generation
 All dumps have been created using [xEdit](https://tes5edit.github.io/) scripts, which are written in [a special form of Object Pascal](https://tes5edit.github.io/docs/11-Scripting-Functions.html#s_11-7).
-The scripts can be found in the `Edit scripts` directories.
+The scripts can be found in the `Edit scripts` directory.

 ## Contact
 * Bugs can be reported on the [Issues](https://github.com/FWDekker/fo76-dumps/issues) page.